Thunderducky/JQueryCalculator234/README.md

 # JQueryCalc

-This Repo is a template!
+This repo is the Jquery Calculator Excercise

 ### Steps
 1. Make sure you make a copy of the template and then clone the copy